 Oven Temperatures Celsius to Fahrenheit

 We all have different ovens.
-Whether yours is a traditional Fahrenheit (°F) or a fan oven in Celsius (°C), here are the equivalent temperatures.
-It includes equivalent temperatures for older ovens with a gas mark.
+Whether yours is a conventional Fahrenheit (°F) or Celsius (°C) or a fan/convection oven in Celsius (°C), here are the equivalent temperatures.
+For fan/convection ovens in °F, reduce by 25°F. This chart includes temperatures for older ovens with a gas mark, used in the UK.

 UK-US and French Baking Terms